arp242/arp242.net/_posts/2020-05-17-email-auth.markdown

 - If you lose access to your email, you lose access to your account.

   One issue I had is people misspelling their email during signup, so they were immediately locked out of their account.
+This is an issue especially on GoatCouner since people choose a domain code (`mycode.goatcounter.com`) during signup, and this code is now "taken" if they choose to re-register.

   It's pretty hard to test if an email is deliverable without sending an actual email (and even then you don't know, as the receiving server may silently drop it or classify it as spam).

-  I got quite a bit of "undeliverable email" returns from the "please set a password"-announcement I sent this morning, and these people will never be able to login unless they email me and ask me to change their email manually.
+  I got quite a few "undeliverable email" returns from the "please set a password"-announcement I sent this morning, and these people will never be able to login unless they email me and ask me to change their email manually.
   I presume these are inactive accounts, but still...